carpentries-incubator/SDC-EEGLAB/_episodes/03-data_structures.md

 #### **Linking the EEG structure fields to the BIDS file structure**

-Now that we can explore how EEGLAB stores the various data parameters in the 'EEG' structure we can explore how these structure fields related to the BIDS standard file structure.
+Now that we can explore how EEGLAB stores the various data parameters in the 'EEG' structure we can explore how these structure fields relate to the BIDS standard file structure.

 ![EEG general struct BIDS]({{ page.root }}/fig/SDC_BIDS_EEG_general_struct.png)
 ![EEG chanlocs structure]({{ page.root }}/fig/eeg_chanlocs_structure.png)